justinliang1020/GameBook/README.md

   - update rating in game
   - return True if success

-- createUser(user: json) -> bool:
+- createUser(username, password) -> bool:
   - insert user as entry in user database
   - return True if success
+  - return False if username is already in database

-- login(username: string, password: string) -> bool:
+- login(username: string, password: string) -> user:
   - make sure username/password combo is correct in database
-  - return True if success
+  - return user object if correct
-  - return False if fail
+  - else return nothing

 objects: (table in DynamoDB)